rostro36/Notes/Big Data/Week 02/02_questions.md

 	- Easier to distribute/balance across nodes.
 	- Counter randomness a bit.

-- Why do we need a vectorclock instead of timestamps?
+- Why do we need a vector-clock instead of timestamps?
 	- Ensure consistency.
 		- Imagine a scenario with N=2, R=2, W=1.
 Client1 adds "hi" to node 1 and afterwards Client2 adds "bye" to node 2,
 			without a synchronisation between the two nodes in between.
 If a client now reads it gets the two versions and can not tell if "bye" deleted "hi" first or just the scenario as above.
-		- With vectorclocks this can be resolved, because the reading client sees, that they have not updated with each other; they are forks of each other.
+		- With vector-clocks this can be resolved, because the reading client sees, that they have not updated with each other; they are forks of each other.

 - Why is a Merkle hash-tree used to check if two nodes have the same items?
 	- The Merkle tree allows for easier checks of the whole ring.
-The leafs are one keyrange each and each parent is the hash of its children;
+The leafs are one key-range each and each parent is the hash of its children;
 		like that a node only has to check the hashes it got from the sibling up to the top, instead of hashing other leafs.
-	- Like this it is easier to check if both copies of a keyrange have the same items.
+	- Like this it is easier to check if both copies of a key-range have the same items.

 - What are the two layers of replication of Azure?
 What problems do they solve?
 	- **Partition level**: Replication across stamps (in different datacenters) e.g. a power outage.
 Does not understand extents.
-	- **Stream level**: Replication inside of the stamp to deal with failed harddrives/bit flip.
+	- **Stream level**: Replication inside of the stamp to deal with failed hard-drives/bit flip.
 - Why are extents sealed (append only)?
 	- Much easier to give consistency and deliver snapshots at the price of the size of the data.
 - Why is DynamoDB not CAP?
-	- There is no consistency if a partition occured.
+	- There is no consistency if a partition occurred.
 - Why is Azure not CAP?
-	- Ensures partition-freedom and availibilty, but no consistency.
+	- Ensures partition-freedom and availability, but no consistency.
 	- Don't talk to the smaller partition if it is bad/unreachable and then fix the smaller partition, when it is up-to-date, that works in the real world, but not in the CAP-Theorem.
 - Delete operation in append only?
 	- I am not sure, sorry